 This project will be accomplished in partnership with Emory students, the grounds team, Sustainability Directors, and a professional horticulturist.
 All stakeholders will collaborate to create a plan for an Organic Pilot Project, which will be developed specifically for Emory’s project goals, taking into consideration aesthetic needs, regenerative practices, water usage goals, and existing soil composition.
 The plan will incorporate native species and will lay the groundwork for what is desired and possible in other areas of the campus.

 Success looks like a resounding commitment to long-term, institutionalized change.
 Emory has the potential to become a model for what safe, sustainable land care can be in the Southeast.
-We see universities as fertile ground for radical change-making.
-Transitioning campus landscapes to organic provides a model and demonstrate a proof of concept with best practices for transforming other institutional grounds and public spaces.
+Transitioning campus landscapes to organic provides a model and demonstrates a proof of concept with best practices for transforming other institutional grounds and public spaces.

 Since banning neonicotinoids in 2014, Emory University has strived to serve as a sustainable leader in the region.
 Implicit in this goal is the elimination of herbicide products and, more pointedly, land care chemicals linked to adverse human and environmental health effects.
 Herbicide-Free Emory was created to advocate for this necessary shift and promote intersectional change that uplifts environmental and climate justice.